jlevers/selling-partner-api/README.md

 ```

 ## Custom Request Signer
-More over there is a possibility to customize whole request signing process.
-It may be needed if you need to do additional check during the signing of request.
+You may also need to customize the entire request signing process – for instance, if you need to call an external service in the process of signing the request.
-Or you need to proceed request signing on separate service instance.
+You can do so by creating an implementation of the [RequestSignerContract](lib/Contract/RequestSignerContract.php) interface, and passing an instance of it into the Configuration constructor array.

 ```php
 // RemoteRequestSigner.php